npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

     he married Jean Galbraith, daughter of Archibald, merchant, in 1824.
 She died in 1864.

-Page 63, regarding XXX distillery:
+Page 63, regarding Drumore Distillery:

     the 1841 census was taken... there was Hugh Templeton, described as a maltster, and his wife Catharine Galbreath.